Obersan6/my-portfolio/README.md

 - **To-Do List** — A simple, responsive to-do list app built with vanilla JavaScript, localStorage persistent.
 - **Deck of Cards** — A dynamic card-drawing app built with React.

-> Note: Some GitHub repos may be private during active development.
+> **Note**: Some GitHub repos may be private during active development.
 Recruiters or collaborators can request access.

 ---